 I have always been fortunate that a couple of the old diehards have provided enough eggs for us through the winter, and I try to get a few chicks in the spring to lay by winter.

 Hens’ need anywhere from twelve to sixteen hours of daylight to lay an egg and it needs to be constant.

-If you start with light and then decide you don’t want to make them lay – wait until next season.
+If you start with light and then decide you don’t want to make, they lay – wait until next season.

 Messing around with the light can throw them into another molt.

-If you were to throw them into a mid-winter molt it could be very dangerous for your birds.
+If you were to throw them into a mid-winter molt, it could be hazardous for your birds.

 It is best to add light in the early morning hours.
-That way in the evening they will experience a natural dusk and be ready to hop up on the roost at bedtime.
+That way, in the evening, they will experience natural dusk and be ready to hop up on the roost at bedtime.

 Adding light to your coop also increases the ambient temperature in the coop.

-A forty watt bulb should be sufficient for a small coop around eight by four feet, six foot high.
-The chickens themselves add about ten watts of heat per bird, so the coop will be very comfortable for them.
+The chickens themselves add about ten watts of heat per bird so that the coop will be very comfortable for them.

 Please make sure the light is safely and securely hung out of reach of the birds and litter.